Can AI Improve Bladder Cancer Screening?

 How it works

 First, specialists gather cells from a patient’s urine sample instead of probing the inside of the bladder.
 After that, they use the AFM to point a safe laser light at the cells and create images based on mathematical calculations.
-Then, a computer program uses the power of mathematical learning to compare the shapes and patterns to healthy bladder cells.
+Then, a computer program uses the power of mathematical learning to compare the shapes and patterns of healthy bladder cells.

 “This is a first trial of this approach,” says Dr. Ritch.
 “The researchers looked at cells from patients already being treated for bladder cancer versus cells from those without the disease.”